top

 Convential Thai film were popular in 1960s and 1970s.
 The convential Thai film began to decline popularity around the 1980s however this style has been presented in Thai soap operas (ละครโทรทัศน์).
 Thai people still enjoy the convential style.

 In 1993 the government decreased the import tax on films.
 As a result, the number of Thai films produced decreased such that in 1999 and 2000 only 9 movies were released.
-The Asia crisis in 1997 didn't help also!
+The Asian crisis in 1997 didn't help also!

 Currently, there are more than 200 screens in Thailand and it is still a growing number.
 The expectation of higher profits in the increased theatrical situation has been attracting investment into the production of the Thai films.
 Such old Thai cinema with one huge screen has been replaced by major Cinema operator complexes having several screens.